Accordion — Smart UI JavaScript API

 ''

-<smart-accordion-item content='Content'></smart-accordion-item>
+<smart-accordion-item content="Content"></smart-accordion-item>

-const accordionitem = document.querySelector('smart-accordion-item');
+const el = document.querySelector('smart-accordion-item');

-const accordionitem = document.querySelector('smart-accordion-item');
+const el = document.querySelector('smart-accordion-item');

-let content = accordionitem.content;
+const content = el.content;

 Gets or sets whether the element is in its expanded or collapsed state.
 When set to true, the element is expanded and its content is visible; when false, the element is collapsed and its content is hidden.